-Increasing levels of automation in trucking bring new possibilities for safety and efficiency because they remove the most variable element of heavy-duty truck driving—human error.
+Increasing levels of automation bring new possibilities for safety and efficiency because it removes the most variable element of heavy-duty truck driving—human error.

-Technology at Levels 2 and 3, on the other hand, focus on increasing aerodynamics, saving fuel, and locating ideal speeds for efficiency.
-Some technologies include navigation software that allows drivers to locate more fuel-efficient routes, while other technologies optimize operating functions which can make automation as good as, if not better than, the most efficient driver.
+Technology at Levels 2 and 3 focuses on increasing aerodynamics, saving fuel, and locating ideal speeds for efficiency.
+Examples include navigation software that allows drivers to locate more fuel-efficient routes.
+Others will optimize operating functions like speed and braking which can make automation as good as, if not better than, the most efficient driver.

 Peloton is currently pioneering a platooning program designed with these goals in mind, capitalizing on the art of drafting to save on fuel costs.
 In testing, The Peloton System resulted in 7 percent overall fuel efficiency savings, with the lead truck in a platoon saving 4.5 percent on diesel fuel and the following truck saving 10 percent.

 Automation systems like those at Peloton seem to be paving the way toward a more sustainable approach to trucking.
 Its 2018 report, Driverless?
 Autonomous Trucks and the Future of the American Trucker, the U.C Berkeley Labor Center estimated that the industry will see about $35 billion in fuel efficiency gains and an overall total of $168 billion saved industry-wide.